cloudfoundry-attic/stac2/README.md

 Reading through the default workloads should give you a good understanding of operations, sequences, and loops.
 All very simple and straightforward constructs.

-The next intereasting section is "actions".
+The next interesting section is "actions".
 Within this key we have all of the Cloud Foundry vmc/api operations as well as the simple http application interactions.
 The schema for each action is a function of the action.
 Reading the workloads and the code should give a clear understanding of the action's schema and options.
 When in doubt, let
 [vmcworkitem.rb](https://github.com/cloudfoundry/stac2/blob/master/nabv/lib/nabv/vmcworkitem.rb) be your guide, specifically the executeSequence method.